splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/4-indirect-access/1-tour/01-fly-catch.md

 You can implement this by copying and pasting the code from main into the new `update_game` procedure.
 In this case the code will only need minor changes to remove the need to access the time (replacing `timer_ticks(GAME_TIMER)` with `current_time`).
 The fly and spider details will still come from the `game` parameter which has the same name as the variable in main.

 This doesn't get to as nice a place as we were with `handle_input` where we had reduced the scope to only have the details we need.
-So we can berak this down further.
+So we can break this down further.

 ### Update Fly